sckott/pubpatternsapi/README.md

 ## Under the hood

 * API: Ruby/Sinatra
-* Storage: MySQL
-* Search: ...
-* Caching: Redis
+* Caching: None right, now, but will do Redis if used
-  * each key cached for 3 hours
 * Server: Caddy
   * https
 * Authentication: none